Mawjhai Amu FC

-Mawjhai Amu (Dari: موجهای آمو) or the Amu Waves is a professional football team from Afghanistan.
-It last played in the Afghan Premier League, the Afghan league for association football club.
+Mawjhai Amu Football Club (Dari: موجهای آمو) or the Amu Waves is a football team from Afghanistan.
+It last played in the Afghan Premier League.

 History

 The club was founded in August 2012 during the creation of Afghan Premier League.
 Its players have been chosen through a casting-show called Maidan-E-Sabz (Green Field).
 Based in the city of Kunduz, club represents provinces of Kunduz, Badakhshan, Takhar and Baghlan in the northeastern region of Afghanistan.